 The statutory framework for these systems is distributed across the Georgia Code.
 The Georgia Department of Corrections operates under O.C.G.A. §42-1-1 et seq.
 County jails operate under O.C.G.A. §42-4-1 et seq.
 The Georgia Department of Juvenile Justice operates under O.C.G.A. §49-4A-1 et seq.
 The Georgia Department of Community Supervision (DCS), responsible for probation and parole field operations, operates under O.C.G.A. §42-3-1 et seq.
 Georgia Medicaid operates under O.C.G.A. §49-4-141 et seq., with the Department of Community Health serving as the single state Medicaid agency.

-Georgia implemented the SUPPORT Act suspension requirement through a State Plan Amendment submitted to CMS in 2018-2019 and approved effective 2019.
+Georgia implemented suspension-not-termination through a State Plan Amendment submitted to CMS in 2018-2019 and approved effective 2019, consistent with the SUPPORT Act's prohibition on terminating eligible juveniles' coverage.
 The amendment replaced the prior termination-upon-incarceration policy with a suspension-not-termination framework.
-DCH issued operational memoranda to the Division of Family and Children Services (which handles eligibility determinations through Gateway) and to the Care Management Organizations (which administer managed care) implementing the new framework.
+DCH issued operational memoranda to the Division of Family and Children Services (which handles eligibility determinations through Georgia Gateway) and to the Care Management Organizations (which administer managed care) implementing the new framework.
 The framework has been refined through subsequent operational memoranda and through DCH-DOC coordination agreements through 2025.

 Eligibility framework: how Medicaid status works during different forms of custody